Hepatic Hemangiomas

 Complications

-• Compression of the bile ducts and nearby arteries and veins: One case has been reported of lower extremity edema caused by compression of the inferior vena cava by a cavernous hemangioma of the caudate lobe of the liver.
-[9]
+• Compression of the bile ducts and nearby arteries and veins: In a case report, a patient presented with lower extremity edema caused by compression of the inferior vena cava by a caudate lobe tumor.
+[19]

 • Gastric compression: Early satiety, nausea, and vomiting may occur when large lesions compress the stomach, producing gastric outlet obstruction.